This app-based quiz series keeps students curious during lockdown

 As the lockdown over the coronavirus came into effect, Haripriya Ajith from Mangalore, like several other moms, was seeking ways to keep her son, Vidyuth Ajith Soman, engaged constructively.
 The Kochi native is now happy that Vidyuth, who will be in class 7 next, has taken to online quizzes.
 "This has helped him cut non-productive screen time on television and video games," says Haripriya, a physiotherapy lecturer, who has subscribed to Q Series, an app-based quiz platform developed by Q Collective Knowledge Solutions based in Ernakulam, Kerala.

-Hrishikesh Varma, a class 8 student and regular quizzer, attests to how the online quiz has come in handy, now that outdoor games is out of bounds for him.
+Hrishikesh Varma, a class 8 student and regular quizzer, attests to how the online quiz has come in handy, now that outdoor games are out of bounds for him.
 "I miss quizzing.
-What I like about Q Series is it's questionnaire model, which challenges me in finding the answers," he says.
+What I like about Q Series is its questionnaire model, which challenges me in finding the answers," he says.

 Nithish says what sets Q Series, available only in English, apart is the "modern" model of questions that attempt to test logical reasoning and lateral thinking skills of students rather than opting for a sterile, objective question-based pattern.
 "Students are made to arrive at the answer through subtle clues.
 So a lot of background details and context are also explored.
 They are made to work out the answer," says Nithish, adding that multimedia elements such as photos, sound clips and visuals too are incorporated.
 "For example, a short clip from a popular video song is played and the quizzer may be asked to identify which Indian city it was shot in," he points out.